 Companies have always had a stake and a role to play in the mental health of their employees.
 Employee engagement and well-being have been buzzwords for years, with a clear line drawn to productivity, retention, and other measurable business outcomes.

-Even prior to the current crisis, companies had begun to look critically at the role of a corporation in society – at how far their duty of care extends and what they really owe to the individuals and communities that enable their success.
-Now, the theme of the UK’s upcoming Mental Health Awareness Week (and Mental Health Month overall) provides us with a new lens: “kindness”.
+Even prior to the current COVID-19 crisis, companies had begun to look critically at the role of a corporation in society – at how far their duty of care extends and what they really owe to the individuals and communities that enable their success.
+Now, the theme of the UK’s Mental Health Awareness Week (and Mental Health Month overall) provides us with a new lens: “kindness”.

 If kindness involves generosity, helpfulness, and care, then companies have a unique opportunity to mainstream these qualities into their culture and strategy.